What is PDR? Paintless Dent Repair vs. Traditional Repair

 The paint is cracked or chipped.

-The dent is too deep or the metal stretched.
+The dent is too deep or the metal is stretched.

 Extra Considerations